How to Deter and Get Rid of Pigeons

 When the bird lands on the cable, it receives a mild shock and flies off.
 Within a short period of time, the bird will learn not to land on this surface.

 Unfortunately, these products can’t differentiate between specific birds, so they will affect all birds and not just pigeons.
-Other animals will also be affected by the electric shock, so I don’t recommend it for domestic uses but on tall city buildings and commercial settings, it could be suitable.
+Other animals will also be affected by the electric shock, so I don’t recommend it for domestic uses, but on tall city buildings, commercial settings or in specific scenarios, it could be suitable.

 Explore Bird Shock if you think this product might suit your needs.